Group says suicide a major election issue

 The group marched on Parliament on Thursday.

-Next story in National: Cybercrime costly for New Zealanders
+Next story in New Zealand: Cybercrime costly for New Zealanders

 Copyright © 2011, Radio New Zealand